olisikh/neotest-scala/README.md

 })
 ```

-If you are using both Bloop an SBT in your projects, you may want to dynamically specify `args`:
+If you want to dynamically specify `args`:

 ```lua
 require("neotest").setup({